vinhnghiemcr/u4_hw_vue_RAWG/README.md

 We will be building out these pages as a code-along in class.

 GameDetails will display specific information for an individual game.
-- GameDetails requires Axios and this url: `https://api.rawg.io/api/games/${this.state.gameId}`
+- GameDetails requires Axios and this URL: `https://api.rawg.io/api/games/${this.state.gameId}`
 - It's Route path is: `/games/details/:gameId`

 ViewGames will display a page with up to 40 games.